htanjo/replocal/README.md

 ```

 Start proxy server for replacing web contents with local files.
-Your current working directory will be mapped to document root by default.
+Your current working directory will be mapped to the document root by default.
-If you want to change document root, set `<directory>` argument.
+If you want to change the document root, set `<directory>` argument.

 ### Options